nais/doc/docs/persistence/kafka/explanations/offset.md

 # Working with Kafka Offsets

+The Kafka offset is the index of the last read message for a consumer.

 ## Retention and what it means

 On Aiven Kafka, we retain consumer offsets for a period of 7 days.